As we look forward to the future of Windows, it’s worth appreciating enormous impact made by one of the OS’s biggest releases: Windows 95.

 Games were also an important part of the platform, as Microsoft relied on them heavily to help sell the operating system.
-So to mark Windows 95’s 25th anniversary, here’s some of Windows 95’s most important games.
+So as we prepare to move on from Windows 10 to Windows 11, let’s look back at some of Windows 95’s most important games.

 Most people know Fury 3 by its DOS equivalent, Terminal Velocity.
 Still playable on phones and most systems through GOG today, Terminal Velocity — which was coded by the lead programmer from Microsoft Flight Simulator — was a classic ’90s action game.
 Big polygons.
 Lots of space-age weaponry.
 Giant levels that you could just roam around and dogfight in.
 And grand boss fights against sci-fi enemies.